-It’s been a while since I last checked in, but there’s a good reason why; Anna and myself have both spent a reasonable amount of time in Europe, I’ve made several trips here, Anna comes here two or three times a year and has lived in London for two extended periods of time, but for some inexplicable reason neither of us have ever been to France.
-Our first weekend living together in Germany was the Easter long weekend, so what better way to spend it than catching the train down to Paris and spending three nights down there?
-Sure, a common response from people who had been to France was “Don’t bother with Paris, go somewhere else, like Marseilles”, but this was just a weekend away, let’s eat, drink and be merry.
+It’s been a while since I last checked in, but there’s a good reason why; Anna and myself have both spent a reasonable amount of time in Europe, I’ve made several trips here, Anna comes here two or three times a year and has lived in London for two extended periods, but for some inexplicable reason, neither of us have ever been to France.
+Our first weekend since we had moved to Germany was the Easter long weekend so what better way to spend it than catching the train down to Paris and spending three nights there?
+Sure, a common response from people who had been to France was “Don’t bother with Paris, go somewhere else, like Marseilles”, but this was just a weekend away, let’s eat, drink, and be merry.
 Here’s how it all went down:

 Friday, April 3, 2015

-We had first class seats booked on the 8:45am train out of Köln, which is about half an hour out of Bonn.
-We caught a taxi to the station at Köln and arrived about half an hour early for our train, something that never happens.
+We had first-class seats booked on the 8:45am train out of Cologne, which is about half an hour from Bonn.
+We caught a taxi to the station in Cologne and arrived about half an hour early for our train, something that never happens.
 Regardless of how early we are for planes, trains, buses, boats, ferries, monorails, etc. we somehow always manage to find a way to make ourselves late.
-Always, but, for some reason, not this time.
+Always, but for some reason, not this time.
 Eerie.
 Our three-hour train ride would take us up through Belgium and into France, stopping at our destination at midday.
 Our first impression of Paris?
-What an absolute shit hole!
+What an absolute shithole!
 Upon arrival at the Gare du Nord, Paris’ main international train station, we were accosted on separate occasions by two of the fattest beggars I’ve ever seen.
 People that big aren’t starving.
 We had to take a 10 minute walk under grey skies, from Gare du Nord to La Chapelle station to catch the metro train that would eventually lead us to our hotel.
-I put my wallet and phone in my front pockets, clutched my bag as tightly as possible and we were on our way to the metro, doing the bum gauntlet as we went, dodging the homeless, the drunks and the greasy, be-tracksuited scum selling stolen iPhones and watches, in much the same way Pac-Man dodges ghosts.
+I put my wallet and phone in my front pockets, clutched my bag as tightly as possible, and we were on our way to the metro, doing the bum gauntlet as we went, dodging the homeless, the drunks, and the greasy, be-tracksuited scum selling stolen iPhones and watches, in much the same way Pac-Man dodges ghosts.
 I would have loved to have taken a photo to show that side of Paris, the side that has forced the Japanese embassy to have a 24-hour hotline for people suffering extreme culture shock (more on that later), but I didn’t want my phone to be stolen.
-Eventually, we made it onto the train unscathed, but for the fragrant aroma of urine and cigarettes, despite neither smoking, nor pissing ourselves.
-Anna and myself shared a smirk that said “this could be an interesting weekend if all of Paris is like this, but, boy, I sure hope it isn’t…”.
-We emerged from the metro at Ternes into what was seemingly a different city, one where the sky was a lighter shade of grey, moustachioed waiters were bursting into song and the streets smelled like Chanel No. 5… well, at least that’s how it appeared in comparison to where we had just come from.
-Anna had booked our hotel on L’avenue de Wagram, just a block down from the Arc de Triomphe, but, upon arrival our room wasn’t ready and wouldn’t be for another hour and a half.
-No problem, we left our bags and went to grab lunch: Crêpes and escargot with a special local cider at Creperie L’Etoile d’or.
+Eventually, we made it onto the train, unscathed but for the fragrant aroma of urine and cigarettes, despite neither smoking, nor pissing ourselves.
+Anna and myself shared a smirk that said “this could be an interesting weekend if all of Paris is like this, but boy, I sure hope it isn’t…”

 After all of this, we went for a few quiet drinks, but we’d been up a long time so we decided to catch a relatively early night.
 Let’s have more fun tomorrow.